jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-11-20
+I finished playing *Titanfall 2* and it was one of the best games.
+Another good "Machines with beings" game.

+I am absolutely obsessed with gyro controls.
+I am playing every game with gyro.
+I will soon be writing about gyro based after I have enough experience with it.

+I saw alot of joycons gyro gaming videos and I thought about trying out 2 handed as well except wiimote isn't good and so are the joycons.
+I will sleep on this decision for a while.
+If I really want to try 2 handed gaming I'll buy it in 2-3 months.

 # 2022-11-11
 Xeon's monitor borked so we went shopping last saturday.
 He bought a monitor and I bought a Hyper 212 for my thermals and FLARE bought USB Switch which is cool.
 I will buy switches when I have proper remote work setup, not alot of space with dual monitors and mic.
 The cooler took down the temps by 15 degrees.